tiffanyqi/codenames/README.md

 # CODENAMES

 ## TODO:
-- Create rooms for different games to go on at once
 - Model for a game and keeping state (MVP)
-- Dictionary of all the words on any given board
 - Create two states of the same board, one for codemasters and one for everyone else (MVP)
+- [x] Dictionary of all the words on any given board
+- Create rooms for different games to go on at once
+- History of moves
+- Chat between codemasters and amongst all teams

 ## GAMEPLAY:
 - Two codemasters know the state of the board
+- Codemasters are chosen based on the first two joiners
+- All players talk amongst themselves
+- Codemasters have a set input where it shows the word and number
 - Two teams take turns determining which card fits the codemaster's description
 - Cards are either red, blue, white, or a bomb
 - The first team to 8/9 of their color is the winner